christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 As a reaction to the annexation of Crimea, the baltic states increased the budgets for the large reservist and volunteer forces of their respective armed forces.
-Furthermore, a combined [border guard unit](#baltic-security-partnership) of all baltic statws was established as a sign of unison and resolve against russian aggression and dissent in not only the estonian, but also the other baltic border counties with Russia.
+Furthermore, a combined [border guard unit](#baltic-security-partnership) of all baltic states was established as a sign of unison and resolve against russian aggression and dissent in not only the estonian, but also the other baltic border counties with Russia.